 The Proposed Plan will be required to adhere to an adopted Transportation Management Plan, as applicable.
-Additionally, the Proposed Plan anticipates that access for workers to the Proposed Plan site will be available via existing SR-58.
-The Mine Reclamation Plan states that trucks utilized to transport material to the new alignment will not travel on any public roads or interact with any public traffic.
-The Proposed Plan will include a 630 to 1,200 feet north of the project site through easements or right-of ways to be negotiated with adjacent property owners.
+Additionally, the Mine Reclamation Plan states that street-legal transport trucks will utilize Salton Road east to the new SR-58 construction alignment along US 395 or to the immediate south on construction roads which may be established by Caltrans.
+Little if any public traffic utilizes Salton Road.
 Therefore, the Traffic Section of the Final EIR/EIS remains accurate and is unchanged by this Addendum.
 The Proposed Plan will not have new or more severe significant impacts to traffic as compared to the original Project.